 Is that legal?
 You bet.
 Unless your State laws say something to the contrary, Federal law allows for anyone who can legally own a firearm to also build them for their own personal use.
 Some call them “Ghost Guns” because there are generally no serial numbers and no paperwork.
 The thought of owning a firearm like this is appealing to some who don’t approve of the government sticking their nose in their Second Amendment rights.
 For me, it’s simply more about the satisfaction I get in being able to say, “Hey, this is cool because I did it myself.”

 So, whatever your motivation, if you’re legally able to own a handgun and want to give this a try, it’s not that hard.
 But before you get started, there’s a few things you need to know.

 If you’re like me and thought, “Hey, Glock parts are everywhere and I can probably finish this build with some cheap used pieces”, think again.
-With a retail price of a Gen 3 G19 at around $499 (and used police buy-backs being found for even less), you can simply buy complete Glock for around the same price, or a used one for even less.
+With a retail price of a Gen 3 G19 at around $499 (and used police buy-backs being found for even less), you can simply buy a complete Glock with similar specs for less.
 Whether it’s due to the rise of 80% frames or some other demand factor, the parts you’ll need to create a fully functioning handgun will still set you back a fair amount.
 Unless you get really lucky, you can still expect to pay around the cost of a new gun, even if you buy used parts.
 On the other hand, there are endless manufacturers and customizers out there to help you make your Glock into pretty much anything your imagination can come up with.

 The process of finishing 80% receivers is pretty straightforward…in theory.
 You put the frame in the provided jig and use it as a guide to add a few holes and mill away excess sections.
 And that’s where 80% receivers become a non-starter for some.
 A milling machine is a pretty specialized, not to mention pricey, piece of hardware that most DIYers don’t have just sitting around.